JaiServanaBhava/PyBharat/README.md

 ---

-## 🔥 What is PyIndia?
+## 🔥 What is PyBharat?

-**PyIndia** is a proudly 🇮🇳 Indian-themed Python utility library built for modern developers, coders, students, and innovators.
+**PyBharat** is a proudly 🇮🇳 Indian-themed Python utility library built for modern developers, coders, students, and innovators.
 Whether you're building educational tools, regional applications, or fun projects, PyIndia blends Pythonic logic with Indian intelligence.

 It’s not just a library — it’s a **Python-powered tribute to Indian tech minds**.

 ---

-## 🚀 Features of PyIndia
+## 🚀 Features of PyBharat

 | Feature | Description |
 |--------|-------------|